QuantEcon/lecture-source-jl/source/rst/continuous_time/covid_sde.rst

 Continuous-Time Stochastic Processes
 ------------------------------------

-In continuous-time, there is an important distinction between randomness that leads to continuous paths vs. those which have (almost surely right-continuous) jumps in their paths at a finite number of points on any compact interval.
+In continuous-time, there is an important distinction between randomness that leads to continuous paths vs. those which have (`almost surely right-continuous <https://en.wikipedia.org/wiki/C%C3%A0dl%C3%A0g>`__) jumps in their paths.
 The most tractable of these includes the theory of `Levy Processes <https://en.wikipedia.org/wiki/L%C3%A9vy_process>`_.

 .. **TBD:** Add definition of levy processes and the intuitive connection between stationary increments and independence of increments.